bruffridge/PivotalFeedback/README.md

 [**See it LIVE!**](http://bruffridge.github.com/PivotalFeedback)<br />
 This demo is a view of the `gh-pages` branch of the repository.
 It is automatically updated as commits are made to the branch.
+Actually submitting the form will produce an error since it requires submitting an AJAX request to remoteInterface.php on a php server.
+But it will give you a look at what the UI looks like.

 ### Tools used